 When worrying becomes the go-to response to everyday situations, it becomes debilitating.

-Anxiety disorders affect 40 million adults in the United States aged 18 and up – which is more than 18% of the population.
+- Anxiety disorders affect 40 million adults in the United States aged 18 and up – over 18% of the population

-Also, some studies indicate that women are twice as likely to experience anxiety disorders as men.
+- Women are twice as likely to experience anxiety disorders as men, according to some studies

 What are some symptoms of anxiety?